-• Three-point lap and shoulder belts for all seating positions ger
+• Three-point lap and shoulder belts for all seating positions

-Advanced Front Air Bags for driver and front passen-

-- Supplemental Active Head Restraints (AHR) located on top of the front seats (integrated into the head restraint) if equipped - Supplemental Seat-Mounted Side Air Bags (SAB)
+- Advanced Front Air Bags for driver and front passenger - Supplemental Active Head Restraints (AHR) located on top of the front seats (integrated into the head restraint) if equipped - Supplemental Side Air Bag Inflatable Curtains (SABIC) for the driver and passengers seated next to a window - Supplemental Seat-Mounted Side Air Bags (SAB)An energy-absorbing steering column and steering - Knee bolsters/blockers for front seat occupants wheel

-- An energy-absorbing steering column and steering wheel - Knee bolsters/blockers for front seat occupants - Front seat belts incorporate pretensioners that may enhance occupant protection by managing occupant energy during an impact event - All seat belt systems (except the driver's) include Automatic Locking Retractors (ALRs), which lock the seat belt webbing into position by extending the belt all the way out and then adjusting the belt to the desired length to restrain a child seat or secure a large item in a seat
+• Front seat belts incorporate pretensioners that may enhance occupant protection by managing occupant energy during an impact event All seat belt systems (except the driver's) include Automatic Locking Retractors (ALRs), which lock the seat belt webbing into position by extending the belt all the way out and then adjusting the belt to the desired length to restrain a child seat or secure a large item in a seat seat belts, the seat belts or the Lower Anchors and Tether for CHildren (LATCH) feature also can be used to hold infant and child restraint systems.
+For more information on LATCH, refer to Lower Anchors and Tether for CHildren (LATCH).